Worldlings with Wrong Eyes and Defiled Minds

 Dhamma Talks by Mogok Sayadaw; 10th March 1962

-[Here is two talks on wrong views on the same day]
+[Here are two talks on wrong views on the same day]

-Sassata-person believes in this life and next life and good and bad results of actions.
-He has the habit of doing merits and afraid of doing demerits.
-If teaching about the results of merits he quite appreciates it and it is difficult to abandon his view.
-Therefore, it’s difficult to help him, even encountering the Buddha.
-His fault is not very great.
-Pulling the time to abandon his view.
-It’s more difficult to teach him than the uccheda-person. he has great Taṇhā for clinging to the realms of existence.
-Even he has the chance for liberation by meeting the Buddha and it takes him in slow action.
+The sassata-person believes in this life, the next life, and the consequences of actions, both good and bad.
+He is accustomed to performing meritorious acts and fears committing demerits.
+When taught about the outcomes of merits, he greatly appreciates it, making it difficult to abandon his view.
+Therefore, it is challenging to assist him, even upon encountering the Buddha.
+His fault is not very significant.
+There is a delay in his willingness to abandon his view.
+Teaching him is more difficult than teaching the uccheda-person.
+He possesses strong Taṇhā for clinging to the realms of existence.
+Even when he has the opportunity for liberation through meeting the Buddha, his response is sluggish.

-The fault of an uccheda-person is big and easy to correct.
-You all have to note the differences between a greedy-person (lobha) and a hatred-person (dosa).
-He has great faults regarding his view but easy to liberate.
+The fault of a uccheda-person is significant yet easy to correct.
+It is important to recognize the differences between a greedy person (lobha) and a hatred person (dosa).
+He has significant faults regarding his view but is easy to liberate.
 He also believes in bhāva.

-If I have to give you an example— the matter of establishing a family life.
-You all have a short view about it that encountering a long Dukkha. (??
-You are all short-sighted and will suffer long-term Dukkha.
-OR You all had a short-sighted view of it and suffered a long Dukkha. ??) you have to find out the cause (It’s an important point for Buddhists).
-In the beginning it starts with taṇhā, and now it becoming of clinging (upādāna).
-Before you only give your hand to her.
+If I have to give you an example: consider the matter of establishing a family life.
+You all have a short-sighted view about it, leading to long-term Dukkha.
+You must identify the cause (It’s an important point for Buddhists).
+Initially, it starts with taṇhā, and then it becomes clinging (upādāna).
+Initially, you simply offered your hand to her.
 Now, both of you hold each other's hands very tightly.
-With older is with more foolishness, it was like a lemon fruit, it becoming bigger and becoming more sour.
-Don’t believe each other's words when encountering problems.
-All these are worldling speeches.
-Only someone has the Wisdom-eyes can strip off these two diṭṭhis.
+As it ages, it becomes more foolish, much like a lemon fruit that grows larger and sours.
+Do not trust each other's words when problems arise.
+All these are worldly speeches.
+Only someone with the Wisdom-eyes can strip off these two diṭṭhis.

-Here Sayadaw gave an instruction on dukkha and asubha nature.
-He said that we do not understand these two natures because we have never thought about the whole process of them from beginning to end.
-In the beginning when they were young men and women established a family, but when later getting old a lot of problems and difficulties are arising (Compare this with the life of a monk, and it will be very clear.)
-In Burmese— the Burmese word has two meaning-establish a family and a home prison)
+Here, Sayadaw provided instruction on dukkha and asubha nature.
+He said that we do not understand these two natures because we have never considered the entire process from beginning to end.
+Initially, when they were young, men and women established families, but upon aging, many problems and difficulties arise (Compare this with the life of a monk, and it will be very clear).
+In Burmese, the word for 'establish a family' also means 'a home prison.'

-In the same way a beautiful young woman dies and her body becomes changing stage by stage and looking ugly and disgusting.
+Similarly, when a beautiful young woman dies, her body undergoes changes, stage by stage, becoming ugly and disgusting.

-[A reflection on what really exist and not exist]
+[A reflection on what really exists and does not exist]

-In one of Mogok Sayadaw’s talks he mentioned on yathābhūta ñāṇa— as the reality and the knowing fit together means you’re discerning what really exists, but usually we see what really not exist.
-For arahant who has perfect sati and paññā, if he pays attention to the khandha he knows about the khandha burden very clearly.
-So they want to cast off the khandhas forever.
-But worldlings are not like this-they see the impermanent khandha as an entity, dukkha as sukha, loathsome as beautiful. so they are creating problems and difficulties all the time even without their knowing it.
+In one of Mogok Sayadaw’s talks, he discussed yathābhūta ñāṇa— as the reality and the knowing fit together, meaning you’re discerning what really exists, but usually we see what does not exist.
+For an arahant who has perfect sati and paññā, if he pays attention to the khandha, he understands the khandha burden very clearly.
+Thus, they want to cast off the khandhas forever.
+But worldlings are not like this; they see the impermanent khandha as an entity, dukkha as sukha, loathsome as beautiful.
+So, they are creating problems and difficulties all the time even without their knowing it.

-Human body is a very coarse form but their obsession to it is sometime quite extreme.
-They are not only craving and clinging to opposite sex but also to same sex which is abnormal and unnatural.
-When human moral and virtue degenerate unlawful lust and abnormal lust for the body form are becoming extreme (mentioned in the Aggañña Sutta, DN 27)
+The human body is a very coarse form, but the obsession with it is sometimes quite extreme.
+They are not only craving and clinging to the opposite sex but also to the same sex, which is considered abnormal and unnatural.
+When human morals and virtues degenerate, unlawful lust and abnormal lust for the body form become extreme (mentioned in the Aggañña Sutta, DN 27).

-One of Ajahn Mun's senior disciples, Ajahn Lee Dharmadhara, mentioned in his own biography his reflections on what it would be like to have a family.
-And then he realized the Dukkha would follow him.
+One of Ajahn Mun's senior disciples, Ajahn Lee Dharmadharo, reflected in his autobiography on what it would be like to have a family and then realized the Dukkha that would follow him.
 He gave up the plan to have a family life and decided to continue with his practice as a monk.
-The book “The Autobiography of Phra Ajaan Lee” translated by Ajahn Thanissaro is well worth reading.
+The book “The Autobiography of Phra Ajaan Lee,” translated by Ajahn Thanissaro, is highly recommended.

 https://www.dhammatalks.org/Archive/Writings/Ebooks/TheAutobiographyofPhraAjaanLee_181215.pdf